Spotlight on: Made by Folk – prints and tees created by a community of designers

-Made by Folk is the place to find original prints, t-shirts and design inspiration, created by a community of designers from around the world.
+Made by Folk is an online platform that curates sells original prints, t-shirts and design inspiration, created by a community of designers from around the world.

 Curated and founded by creative director Daniel Freytag, of Freytag Anderson.
 We caught up with Daniel to find out more about the online store.